pranavdange/Ishika---A-virtual-Assistant/README.md

 Technologies used - Python, pycharm, pyttsx3, pywhatkit, datetime, wikipedia library, pyjokes, smtplib library

-This is a small fun demo attached.
+There is a small fun demo attached.